When the transfer is pending

 You can start a free UETR lookup on uetr.ai.
 If public tracker data is available, the free preview shows available high-level status before you decide whether to keep monitoring the transfer.

-Yes, banks can trace international wires, and a UETR helps identify the payment across correspondent banks. uetr.ai does not replace a bank trace, but it can give you available tracker status before you call the bank.
+Yes, banks can trace international transfers, and a UETR helps identify the payment across correspondent banks. uetr.ai does not replace a bank trace, but it can give you available tracker status before you call the bank.

 If a public tracker is available and readable, uetr.ai can check it with the details you provide.
 It is independent and not affiliated with any bank, SWIFT, or payment network, so the useful question is less which bank and more whether you have the UETR, amount, currency, and payment date.